-Montpelier, Vt. – Governor Phil Scott has requested federal disaster funds to assist five Vermont counties in repairing public infrastructure damaged in the recent severe winter storm that began on November 26, 2018.
-Communities and public utilities in Franklin, Lamoille, Orange, Orleans and Washington Counties sustained damage exceeding the minimum threshold for federal disaster assistance eligibility.
+Montpelier, Vt.—Governor Phil Scott has requested a Major Disaster Declaration from President Trump to acquire federal funds to assist six Vermont counties in repairing public infrastructure damaged in floods on April 15, 2019.
+Communities and public entities in Bennington, Essex, Orange, Rutland, Washington and Windsor counties sustained damage exceeding the minimum threshold for federal disaster assistance eligibility.

-A Preliminary Damage Assessment (PDA) by the Federal Emergency Management Agency (FEMA) identified $1.1 million in public infrastructure damage in the five affected counties, exceeding the $1 million minimum required for a disaster declaration consideration.
-Each of the five counties exceeded the $3.78 per capita threshold to qualify communities and public utilities for assistance.
+A Joint Preliminary Damage Assessment (PDA) by the State of Vermont and the Federal Emergency Management Agency (FEMA) validated more than $2 million in public infrastructure damage statewide, far exceeding the $1 million statewide minimum required for Major Disaster Declaration consideration.
+Each of the six counties in the declaration request also exceeded the $3.78 county per capita threshold to qualify communities and public entities for assistance.

-If granted, a PDA provides a 75 percent reimbursement to communities for storm response and recovery, including repairs to public roads, bridges and utilities, debris clean-up and other infrastructure repairs.
+If approved, the declaration provides a 75% federal reimbursement to communities for storm response and recovery, including repairs to public roads, bridges and utilities; debris clean-up; and other infrastructure repairs.

-FEMA will review Governor Scott’s request and make a recommendation to the President, who ultimately approves or rejects the request.
+FEMA will review Governor Scott’s request and make a recommendation to the President, who ultimately approves or denies the request.

 The declaration request also seeks funds from the Hazard Mitigation Grant Program (HMGP).
-This federal program grants funding based on a formula of 15 percent of the total federal public assistance.
-Those funds provide a 75 percent reimbursement for any state projects that reduce the likelihood of damage to public infrastructure in future disasters.
+This federal program grants funding based on a formula of 15% of the total federal public assistance.
+Those funds provide a 75% reimbursement for any state projects that reduce the likelihood of damage to public infrastructure in future disasters.